 Who is Cohort Insights available to?

 - Cohort Insights is available to Portfolio Managers, Portfolio Members, Subgroup Managers, and Subgroup Members through the Premium Subscription Tier.
-For more information on the Premium Subscription Tier, please reach out to your Account Manager.
+For more information on the Premium Subscription Tier, please reach out to your Customer Success Manager.

 Can cohorts be saved?